This BEST EVER Cauliflower Fried Rice is low carb & comes together in 15 minutes thanks to frozen veggies and pre-chopped cauliflower rice.

 Can I use chicken instead of shrimp?

 You can use any protein you choose with this dish.
 Chicken, pork, beef and tofu are all acceptable substitutes for the shrimp.
-Just keep in mind that cooking times vary for these other meats.
+Just keep in mind that cooking times and nutritional information (like protein) will vary for these other protein sources.
 Chicken must reach an internal temperature of 165 degrees Fahrenheit, so allow it to cook a little longer during the first step of the recipe – instead of a 2-3 minute for the shrimp, you'll be looking at a 6-7 minute cook time for the chicken.
 Thin strips of beef should only cook in 2-3 minutes, just as the shrimp do.

 Cauliflower fried rice sauce